numpy/numpy/doc/source/f2py/buildtools/index.rst

      + ``blahmodule.c``
      + ``blah-f2pywrappers2.f90`` (occasionally)
+     + ``f2pywrappers.f`` (occasionally)

-   Signature files ``.pyf`` do not signal their language standard via the file extension, they may generate the module wrapper depending on their contents; which shifts the burden of checking for generated files onto the build system.
+   Signature files ``.pyf`` do not signal their language standard via the file extension, they may generate the F90 and F77 specific wrappers depending on their contents; which shifts the burden of checking for generated files onto the build system.

 In theory keeping the above requirements in hand, any build system can be